 IT security breaches: Why users shouldn’t take all the blame anymore

-Often, when we hear about security threats at organizations, blame is placed on employees and tech users for not being cybersecurity savvy or “being unable to follow security policies in the workplace.”
+Often, when we hear about cybersecurity threats at organizations, blame is placed on employees and tech users for not being cybersecurity savvy or “being unable to follow security policies in the workplace.”
 According to Angela Sasse, a professor of human-centered technology and director of the UK Research Institute in Science of Cyber Security at University College London, businesses need to understand that the organizations themselves – and the processes in place at those organizations – are also partly to blame for security incidents. “’[Security awareness is] basically still driven by the assumption that people are at fault and that we need to fix them…we need to get past that,” she said at the European Information Security Summit in London.
 Sasse shares advice to help businesses rethink security awareness in the workplace.

 Too Many Small Businesses Aren’t Prepared for a DDoS Attack

 Distributed denial of service (DDoS) attacks are on the rise, and one contributor to this growing threat is the rapidly expanding Internet of Things (IoT).
 Cybercriminals are increasingly using IoT devices to facilitate DDoS attacks against websites; this type of attack, if it temporarily takes down a business’ website, can be costly both in terms of lost revenue and the impact it has on the company’s reputation.
 David Bourgeois, CEO of My IT, and other experts discuss the need for small businesses – not just big companies – to anticipate and be prepared for DDoS attacks and the prevention methods businesses can leverage.

 Cyber security: Experts warn on rise of hacker ransoms